hyperledger-archives/indy-sdk/doc/design/anoncreds/anoncreds-design.md

 /// Credential definition entity contains private and public parts.
 Private part will be stored in the wallet.
 Public part
 /// will be returned as json intended to be shared with all anoncreds workflow actors usually by publishing CRED_DEF transaction
 /// to Indy distributed ledger.
 ///
-/// It is IMPORTANT now GET Schema from Ledger with correct seq_no to save compatibility with Ledger.
+/// It is IMPORTANT for current version GET Schema from Ledger with correct seq_no to save compatibility with Ledger.
 ///
 /// #Params
-/// command_handle: command handle to map callback to user context
+/// wallet_handle: wallet handler (created by open_wallet).
-/// wallet_handle: wallet handler (created by open_wallet)
+/// command_handle: command handle to map callback to user context.
 /// issuer_did: a DID of the issuer signing cred_def transaction to the Ledger
 /// schema_json: credential schema as a json
 /// tag: allows to distinct between credential definitions for the same issuer and schema